1L Treatment: Induction and Maintenance

 Controversial in this context:

-Recent randomized phase 3 data suggest limited or no patient benefit
+Recent randomized phase 3 data suggest limited or no patient benefit9

 PFS=progression-free survival.